 Daniel (D.A.)
 Young returns to performing as a jazz vocalist and classic crooner at Chef Joseph's at the Connoisseur Room, on Saturday Nov.
 25, singing with pianist Sean Baker.
 D.A. will also perform a set of jazz, blues and torch songs for guitar and vocal.

 A veteran Indiana singer-songwriter, session singer and entertainer, Daniel “D.A.”
-Young has been a jazz singer and American Songbook Standards specialist for the last fifteen years, performing in numerous Central Indiana venues.
+Young has been a jazz singer and American Songbook Standards specialist for the last twenty years, performing in numerous Central Indiana venues.

 A session singer, nightclub performer and bandleader working in Central Indiana in the Seventies, Daniel was also performing as a singer-songwriter, with several songs recorded and published locally.
 In the Eighties, he was a solo act and a bandleader (D.A. & the Convictions), performing a series of downtown club shows, and the 1987 WRTV6 State Fair Best Bands Contest.
 In the Nineties, he produced an original pop/rock CD, "My Favorite Stranger" (1998) and performed solo, doing American Songbook standards, in small clubs, restaurants, wine bars and senior centers, all over Central Indiana.

 In 2002-2004, D.A. and his trio played to large audiences in a series of elegant events in ballroom venues, including the Indy 500 Champagne Ball at the Convention Center; programs for the Perfect Wedding Guide at the Marott, Scottish Rite Cathedral, and the Indiana Historical Society; a three-night grand opening stand for Eddie Merlot's; a holiday party at the Westin Hotel; and the Indiana State Fair.